yemi2favours/m2pi.ca/content/course/2021/website-task/index.md

 1. Change background image and color
 1. Push repo to github
 1. Connect repo to netlify
+1. Specify netlify config in `netlify.toml`
 1. Create a branch and add mathjax
 1. Preview deploy branch
-1. Add mathjax via head-additions.html
-1.
+1. Merge PR to publish to live site.